jlewicki/state_tree_router/README.md

 }
 ```

 Next let's define pages that can display these states.
-When the pressed buttons, messahes are dispatched to the state
+As the user presses buttons, messages are dispatched to the state
 machine using the `currentState` parameter.

 ```dart